AchourOussama/wordpress-aws/README.md

 [VPC](/VPC/VPC%209048cce4791b4ba9a0cb45612060b464.md)

-### Creating security groups for the resources included in this architecture :
+### Creating security groups for all the resources included in this architecture :

 [Security Groups](/Security%20Groups/Security%20Groups%2049d5fb10a966425fb62e92a034567624.md)